 Solid Decking Stains (opaque) cover the wood grain completely, providing excellent UV protection.
 At the same time, they film on wood, do not penetrate well, and require sanding and scraping to remove.

 When using a solid stain.
 See this article: Best Solid Color Deck Stains

 Semi-Solid Stains show a small amount of wood grain and provide very good UV protection.
 Oil-based semi-solid versions provide superior penetration.
 The best semi-solids stains are made by Armstrong Clark which is a deep penetrating oil-based stain.

-*Our Pick is Semi-Transparent Stains These stain types allow the wood grain to show and if they truly soak into the wood grain, reapplying is easier down the road.
+*Our Top Picks are Semi-Transparent Stains These stain types allow the wood grain to show and if they truly soak into the wood grain, reapplying is easier down the road.
 Top 6 rated deck stains